melhirech/neolynk-demo/README.md

 This app uses Github CI for automatic deployment.
 Once a PR is merged with the main brnach, the CI workflow will execute necessary steps and deploy the app to Firebase Hosting.

 * **Side note**
-> It is worth noting that this app rely on a simple Firebase API that exposes the following endpoints.
+> It is worth noting that this app relies on a simple Firebase API that exposes the following endpoints.

 | Endpoint                   | Method            | Description         |
 | -------------------------- |:-----------------:| ------------------: |